lovenick/lovenick.github.io/_posts/2014-02-10-fun_with_js_and_css3.md

 tags: [html, css, javascript, css3, animation]
 ---

-Since my recent exposure to CSS3 animations at Famo.us, I've been experimenting with different techniques to animate DOM elements.
-CSS3 introduced a bunch of new properties that allow you to manipulate DOM elements with ease.
+<p class="intro">Since my recent exposure to CSS3 animations at Famo.us, I've been experimenting
+with different techniques to animate DOM elements.
+CSS3 introduced a bunch of new properties that allow you to manipulate DOM elements with ease.</p>

 Below is a quick and simple example of what is possible with a little JS and the CSS3 transform property.